History, tourist information, and nearby accommodation

 Its a bit of a mystery that Kidwelly Castle is not better known; it is one of the most striking and imposing medieval castles in Wales.
 The more we explored the ruins, the more impressed I became.
 You can ascend stairs to the top of the parapet and walk a section of the walls, with excellent views over Kidwelly town.
 Even better views can be had from the top of several towers, and this helps to get a really good idea of the layout of the site and the various buildings within the high walls.

-When we visited the chapel was fenced off pending renovation to stabilise the stonework, but the reest of the site was open to explore, including two subterrannean storage chambers beneath the gatehouse.
+When we visited the chapel was fenced off pending renovation to stabilise the stonework, but the rest of the site was open to explore, including two subterranean storage chambers beneath the gatehouse.
 A short walk from the gatehouse is the last remaining gateway between the town and the castle precinct.